 When she had finished, she guided them gingerly into the sandals, stretching back up only once Kanna was standing solidly in place.

-“Not quite the right size, but they should be fine,” she mumbled, giving Kanna’s feet one last glance—and then she climbed into the roofless truck.
+“Not quite the right size, but they’re men’s shoes, so it’s as close as we’ll get,” she mumbled, giving Kanna’s feet one last glance—and then she climbed into the roofless truck.

-By the time Kanna’s bewilderment had begun to wear off, Goda had started the engine.
-It rattled uninvitingly, much too loud for a rig that was barely larger than a pair of horses, but Kanna followed Goda inside without waiting to be called.
+By the time Kanna’s surprise had begun to wear off, Goda had started the engine.
+It rattled uninvitingly, much too loudly for a rig that was barely larger than a pair of horses, but Kanna followed Goda inside without waiting to be called.

 She slammed the door shut after herself, and the hinges wobbled so much that she wondered if they were about to fall off.

 “Is this what they gave you to work with?”
-Kanna asked in disbelief as Goda gripped the handles and the truck choked forward onto the road.
+Kanna asked in disbelief as Goda gripped the steering handle and the truck choked forward onto the road.
 “The government of a wealthy nation like the Middleland?”

 “It’s not always this shaky.
 It only really gets like this when the fuel is almost out.”